Altes Museum (Old Museum)

 - The coin collection is one of the most significant in history, with over 1300 coins ranging from the 7th century BC to the 3rd century AD.

 - A light-filled rotunda at the entrance filled with antique sculptures and splendid caskets

 - A unique treasure vault where you can see valuable jewellery and gem stones

 Highlights to see on Museum Island

 The Altes Museum's location in the heart of Museum Island means there are plenty of things to discover nearby.
 Just north of the Altes Museum is the Neues Museum which displays Egyptian, prehistorical and early historical collections.
 Amongst the many treasures housed here is the famed bust of the Egyptian queen Nefertiti.
 Built slightly later than the previous two museums, the Pergamon Museum is the most visited in the city.
 Whilst it also has an antiquity collection, it houses a wonderful collection of Islamic and Middle Eastern art.
 You’re sure to be wowed by the lovingly reassembled monumental structures such as the Market Gate of Miletus.
 Another museum in the area is the Alte Nationalgalerie, which forms part of the Berlin National Gallery and showcases a variety of Neoclassical, Romantic, Impressionist and early Modernist artworks.
 For something a bit different, visit the permanent and temporary exhibitions at the Deutsches Historisches Museum.
 Devoted to German history, from political culture to current affairs, it contains a cinema and a library for further research.
-Situated on the site of the former Berlin Palace, and opening in 2019, is the Humboldt Forum in the re-built palace.
-This modern museum is set to contain African and other non-European art, as well as housing two restaurants and a theatre.

 Preparing for your visit